yiic/ComputerVision/README.md

 # computer_vision
 computer vision projects that were done in C++.
-(Course project in 2017 Fall)
+(Course project in 2017 Spring)